[Note: Any changes from the copy handed out

 Required reading for next class:

-Ø On the class Web site: Computer-assisted reporting project.
+Ø On the class website: Computer-assisted reporting project.

 Assignment